exboardios/exboardios.github.io/tech-support.md

 | Decimal fraction (f)         | Fractions of seconds, any degree of accuracy |

 The [ISO 8601 Wiki](https://en.wikipedia.org/wiki/ISO_8601) explains in detail what symbols are allowed in a `${DATE|format}` variable.

+### Additional Questions

+If you have additional questions, you can send an e-mail to ex.board.ios+support@gmail.com